yli12313/blog/content/Biography Posts/20240728_War_Commentaries.md

 > 5. “*The chief safeguards of good **discipline** are a sense of **honor** and **fear**, neither of which operate well by night.*”

 **Discipline = honor + fear**.
-This is something new that I have never heard of before until now.
-Such a simple and beautiful definition of what discipline is.
+This is a totally new idea that I have never heard of before and it's magical.
+Such a simple, yet beautiful definition of what true discipline is.
 Honor means you want to do good for others and yourself.
 Fear means you don’t want to disappoint those closest to you or yourself.
 This potent combination is what creates an incredible drive and self-discipline.

 > 6. “*I reminded them of how I had always and invariably thought of the interests of my men (**service**).*”